How long does fiberglass mesh screen last?

 Why You Should Use Fiberglass Window Screens

 Before fiberglass window screens were invented, mesh screens used to be made with metal wires.
 These mesh nets tended to be quite brittle and broke easily if they were bent.
-Nowadays, fiberglass nets have replaced metal nets since they are tougher and weather resistant compared to metal nets.
-Let us take a closer look at fiberglass window screen features and how they can be beneficial for your home.
+Nowadays, fiberglass nets have replaced metal nets since they are tougher and more weather-resistant than metal nets.
+Let us take a closer look at fiberglass window screens and how they can be beneficial for your home.

 Tough and Long-Lasting

 Fiberglass nets can tolerate high temperatures and retain their stiffness, hardness, and strength.
-Moreover, fiberglass does not wrinkle and returns to its original shape even after becoming bent.
-Fiberglass mesh screen has high chemical resistance, which means that they will not rust like metal.
-Nor can they rot like cloth fibers as they are not affected by mold or eaten by insects.
+Moreover, fiberglass does not wrinkle and returns to its original shape even after being bent.
+Fiberglass mesh screens have high chemical resistance, which means that they will not rust like metal.
+Nor can they rot like cloth fibers, as they are not affected by mold or eaten by insects.
 Premium-quality fiberglass mesh screens are durable and have a useful life of 7 to 10 years.
 If they are given proper maintenance, then they can last even longer.
 Low-quality mesh screens typically last 3 to 5 years.

 Practical and Convenient